xyfir/annotate/cli/DOCS.md

 # User Data

-auto-annotator stores the config file and other data in `/home/<user>/.xyfir/auto-annotator` in Unix environments and `%APPDATA%\xyfir\auto-annotator` on Windows.
+annotate-cli stores the config file and other data in `/home/<user>/.xyfir/annotate` in Unix environments and `%APPDATA%\xyfir\annotate` on Windows.